JAQuent/functions-for-matlab/README.md

 # functions-for-matlab
-This Repository contains various matlab functions, which might be useful for research in psychology, neurosciences etc.
+This rdepository contains various matlab functions, which might be useful for research in psychology, neurosciences etc.

 ##Functions for EEGLAB: